-Crisp and clear, the choice of sans serif fonts keep the presentation looking sleek, modern, and supremely legible.
+Crisp and clear, the choice of sans serif fonts keeps your report looking sleek, modern, and supremely legible when presenting.
 While your choice of font may be constricted by brand guidelines or house style, regardless, a good rule of thumb in your report presentation is to use clear, minimally-styled fonts so your message doesn’t get lost in a web of visual distraction.

 This presentation has been viewed over 87,500 times, making it a great example of what works in an educational deck.
 The use of screengrabs gives both current and potential clients better recognition of your services or products.
-It’s also been proven that visuals attract clients better.
+It’s also been proven that visual elements attract clients better.

-A smart use of custom illustration helps audiences instantly identify with each of these pain points.
+Smart use of custom illustrations and images helps audiences to instantly identify with each pain point.
 Good, relevant visuals amplify your message because they elicit emotional responses, helping your audience retain key points.

-The first half of the presentation has a strong storytelling quality bolstered by great illustrations to help set up the second half – where the important data is being presented.
-Our brains process images faster than words, so this is a good hack to getting your message across more effectively.
+The first half of the presentation has a strong storytelling quality bolstered by great illustrations to help set up the second half – where the important data is presented.
+Our brains process images faster than words, so this is a good hack to getting messages across more effectively.

 There is a clear flow to this presentation – it starts with introducing some key statistics, which eventually leads up to why these statistics matter, and ends with what the proposed solution is.
 It’s all very organized.
 Another great thing about this presentation is that it uses graphics to reinforce, not distract from, its key points (slides 22–29).

-This is an all-round stellar presentation, which makes use of an active voice (“we did this…”, “we found this…”, “my digital strategy is…”) to better connect with the audience.
-The use of conversational copy, straightforward messages, and a consistent aesthetic theme make this one of our favourite report presentations to date.
+This is an all-around stellar presentation, which makes use of an active voice (“we did this…”, “we found this…”, “my digital strategy is…”) to better connect with the audience.
+The use of conversational copy, straightforward messages, and a consistent aesthetic theme make this one of our favorite report presentations to share with our users.

-At strategic points in this pretty long presentation, polls are taken to keep the audience engaged.
+At strategic points in this long presentation, polls are taken to keep the audience engaged and give them a break from information overload.
 By asking them to reflect on their current status and thoughts, they are “primed” into receiving what the presenter next has to say.

 This is another example of keeping your audience engaged through the use of questions (slides 2, 3 & 7).
 The questions’ tone and voice were also creatively and intelligently crafted because it uses FOMO (fear of missing out) to ensure customers want to listen.